lucasparada20/tlb/README.md

 A generator of instances for the data of [Datner et al., (2017)](https://pubsonline.informs.org/doi/abs/10.1287/trsc.2017.0790).
 Inside the directory, you will find scripts that build the code and call the executable to generate the instances.

+## Codebase for the BRP

+The codebase for the BRP can be found in the following [repo](https://github.com/lucasparada20/brp_heur).